 The COVID-19 pandemic has disrupted real estate markets globally, and the United States is no exception.
 Owing to lockdown and social distancing mandates, in the months following March 2020, offices, malls, and restaurants, were vacated while homes simultaneously fulfilled the functions of all these spaces.
 E-commerce became the predominant way to shop, and barring essential workers, Work From Home (WFH) emerged as the "new normal" for office workers.
-Despite, "expectations of a protracted recession and then recovery spanning several years, the economy began to bounce back almost as guickly as it shut down," and economic output has reverted to pre-COVID measures.
-Mirroring the elasticity of the economy, some markets such as retail and offices experienced a temporary hiatus while industrial and residential markets witnessed a dramatic increase on the demand side.
-Through all these changes one theme that consistently emerges is the need for flexible spaces.
-As the lines between home, work, retail, and entertainment blur, real estate that can easily adapt has become exceedingly valuable.
+Despite expectations of a protracted recession and extended period of recovery, the economy began to bounce back more guickly than expected and economic output has reverted to pre-COVID measures.2 Mirroring the elasticity of the economy, some markets such as retail and offices experienced a temporary hiatus while industrial and residential markets witnessed a dramatic increase on the demand side.
+Through all these changes one theme that consistently emerges is the need for flexible spaces.3 As the lines between home, work, retail, and entertainment blur, real estate that can easily adapt has become exceedingly valuable.
 Therefore, in addition to reviewing past and current market trends specific to Novi and the surrounding region, this assessment focuses on emerging trends in the COVID-19 pandemic context to predict future investment avenues.